judsonlmoore/judsonlmoore.com/_posts/blog/2015-11-23-shafik-gabr-2015-fellowship-notes.markdown

   - Controlled media?
 No. Not in USA (FOX) or in Egypt.
 Why?
 Because ….

   * No one “sitting in a dark room” directing media censorship, the media self-directs themselves to do as they believe they must.
 If they aren’t certain what to say, they just say nothing until the global news covers a topic, then the Egyptian media will slowly report information, cautious not to overstep

-  - Education is key, starts with ethics
+, education is key, starts with ethics

   * [Shorouk Newspaper](http://www.shorouknews.com/) is very harsh against government and they don’t have any problems.
 However, this may also be because their readership is small and it allows the government to point to them and say, “see? we don’t censor!”